Best javascript Destructuring assignment tutorials and examples

 console.log(var2); // 12

-if the number of variables declared on the left side is more than many elements on the right side, then excess items are not assigned. variables with default values are mapped to the values from Array.
+If the number of variables declared on the left side is more than the elements on the right side, excess items are not assigned.

-if no matching index element is found in the array, Default values are initialized.
+Variables with default values are mapped to values from the array.
+If no matching index element is found in the array, default values are initialized.

 const [var1 = 'defaultone', var2, var3 ='defaulthree'] = arrayExample;